inspec/inspec/dev-docs/attestations.md

 ## Use Cases

-As a compliance officer
-I want to be able to mark skipped controls as manually passed or failed so that I can manually complete the profile
+As a compliance officer, I want to mark skipped controls as manually passed or failed so I can manually complete the profile.

-As a compliance officer
-I want to set an expiration date and a justification on my attestations so that I can control their application
+As a compliance officer, I want to set an expiration date and a justification for my attestations so that I can control their application.

-As a compliance officer
-I want flexibility in the file format accepted by the attestations system (XLSX, YAML, CSV, JSON) so that I can use a familiar file format
+As a compliance officer, I want flexibility in the file format accepted by the attestations system (XLSX, YAML, CSV, JSON), so that I can use a familiar file format.

-When used in conjunction with Enhanced Outcomes, this becomes handling Not Reviewed controls.
+When used with Enhanced Outcomes, this becomes handling `Not Reviewed` controls.

 ## Mechanism